Louis: RUN OR SHOOT?!

 - The climax of the second half of Bunnykill 5 involves Dust, in full-on Roaring Rampage of Revenge mode after the Psycho Serum incident that led to him killing Snowball, having an awesome one of these against Smoke, one of the two bad guys responsible for the incident, involving Dust leaping from vehicle to vehicle, mowing down or shanking mooks in his way, and battling Smoke in his damaged helicopter gunship with machine guns and rockets, and ultimately having a one-on-one duel atop a moving semi that gets destroyed during the battle.

 - In DEATH BATTLE!, Link vs. Cloud Strife (2021) starts as one of these, with Cloud on the Fenrir and Link on the Master Cycle Zero.
 Eventually, though, both bikes are removed from the fight: The Master Cycle Zero is blown to smithereens by Cloud's Thunder, and the Fenrir gets removed from the fight by an Ancient Arrow.

 - Red vs. Blue shows Maine, Carolina, and York trying to get a briefcase from Insurrectionist soldiers, while racing down a highway.

-- The climactic battle between Aang and Fire Lord Ozai in Avatar: The Last Airbender was this on both sides, at various times.
+- Avatar: The Last Airbender.
+The climactic battle between Aang and Fire Lord Ozai is this on both sides, with each chasing the other at various times.

-- Any of the Family Guy fights that pit Peter against the giant chicken.
+- Family Guy.
+This is half the fun of watching the fights between Peter and the giant chicken.

-- In the Popeye cartoon "A Dream Walking", Popeye and Bluto chase after a sleepwalking Olive while fighting over who gets to save her.
+- Popeye.
+In "A Dream Walking," Popeye and Bluto chase after a sleepwalking Olive while fighting over who gets to save her.

 - The final season of Star Wars: Clone Wars features a long scene with three Jedi and Chancellor Palpatine fleeing from General Grievous and occasionally stopping to fight him.